dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/simple-login-dialog.png

-In some cases this dialog looks different.
+This dialog can look different if the DMX installation is run by your organization.
-This can be the case when the DMX installation you are working with is run by your organization and you were told to use your normal credentials you have with the organization.
+Organizations (as opposed to individuals) are likely to use our LDAP plugin so that you can use your normal credentials you have with the organization.
 In that case you can select the authentication method from the drop-down menu in the login dialog.
 To use the user name and password from your organization select the "LDAP" method and enter your credentials.